How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

 \subsection{(Q2) Benchmark Study of GNN Models: Heterophilous Design Leads to Improved Empirical Robustness}

 To answer (Q2) on whether heterophily-adjusted GNN models show improved performance against state-of-the-art attacks, we conduct a comprehensive benchmark study.
 We consider all four categories of GNN models mentioned in \S\ref{sec:exp-setups}, and evaluate their robustness against both targeted and untargeted attacks.
-We report the hyperparameters for each method in App. \ref{app:exp-details-params}.
-Table~\ref{table:real-results-poison-only} shows the performance of each method under poison (pre-training) attacks, and Fig.~\ref{fig:nettack_cora_FB100} visualizes the corresponding performance changes relative to the clean datasets.
-For conciseness, we report further results under evasion (post-training) attacks and on clean (unperturbed) data in the Appendix (Table~\ref{table:real-results-detailed-netattack} for \nettack\xspace; Table~\ref{table:real-results-detailed-metattack-20p} for Metattack).
-Also, in App.~\ref{app:real-runtime-complexity} we discuss how our simple heterophilous design leads to only minor computational overhead compared to existing vaccination mechanisms.
+We report the hyperparameters for each method on our \repo{} (App. \S\ref{app:exp-details-params}).
+Table~\ref{table:real-results-poison-only} shows the performance of each method under poison (pre-training) attacks and on clean (unperturbed) data, and Fig.~\ref{fig:nettack_cora_FB100} visualizes the corresponding performance changes relative to the clean datasets.
+For conciseness, we report {additional results on Pubmed in Table~\ref{table:results-pubmed}}, and under evasion (post-training) attacks on our \githubrepo~(Table~\ref{table:real-results-detailed-netattack} and \ref{table:real-results-detailed-metattack-20p}), where we also discuss how our simple heterophilous design leads to only minor computational overhead compared to existing vaccination mechanisms (App. \S\ref{app:real-runtime-complexity}).